-This is Part 2 of Death in Knoxville.
+This is Part 2 of a Phantom Murderer in San Francisco.

 The media interest in the case forced the police to investigate the 15-year-old’s disappearance.
 They went to the Popular Restaurant, which they found was a favorite haunt of the man who placed the ad.
 The restaurant owner, a Mr. Krone, remembered the man well because he was a frequent customer.
 He had been dining there for years.
 Krone didn’t know his name, but the staff nicknamed him Tenderloin.
 He apparently had a love of porterhouse steaks but he only ate the tenderloin.

 Krone remembered seeing Tenderloin on January 11 because the man had spoken to him.
 He said he was expecting a girl to meet him there that evening.
 “If she comes in and asks for John Bennett, please bring her to my table,” he told Krone.